 We encourage financial institutions and companies from all sectors and of all sizes to develop science-based targets.
-We acknowledge differences between business areas, which is why we offer sector-specific guidance.
+We acknowledge differences between business areas, which is why we offer sector-specific guidance and a streamlined SME route.

 The SBTi is especially keen to welcome companies in the highest-emitting sectors, who play a crucial role in ensuring the transition to a zero-carbon economy.